tsw horizontal spacer #fafafa.png

 The word sovereignty has been stuck on my tongue since the year 2001.
 I was pregnant and my eldest was a toddler and I read the Kabat-Zinn’s book, Everyday Blessings.
 The authors shared their desire to raise sovereign children and as soon as I saw the word, I knew I wanted it for my own kids.

 Curiously, it wasn’t a word I applied to myself until I allowed myself to feel the pain of our world and was confronted with the futility of maintaining status quo.
-When I claimed my sovereignty, there were no fireworks, I actually felt hopeless.
+When I claimed my sovereignty, there were no fireworks, I actually felt hopeless and overwhelmed.

 I knew that doing what was expected of me was easier than putting myself forward.
 It was easier to bask in the potential of my gifts than ever have to put them to the test.

-I’ve spent the last few years meditating on the word and have been diving deep into the heart of the Sovereign searching for insights.
+I’ve spent many years meditating on the word and dove deep into the heart of the Sovereign searching for insights.
 I asked her several questions.
 What is it to rule oneself?
 What are the boundaries of my domain?
 Can anyone be sovereign?
-And, why oh why is it so difficult?
+And — why oh why is it so difficult?

-As my contemplation went deeper and my grief over ecological destruction frequently has me on my knees, I discovered that in Celtic traditions, Sovereignty was known as the goddess of the land.
+As my contemplation went deeper and my grief over ecological destruction frequently had me on my knees, I discovered that in Celtic traditions, Sovereignty was known as the goddess of the land.

-I want to believe that the call towards sovereignty comes by the land and as the land.
+I want to believe that the call towards sovereignty comes from the land and as the land.
+I want to believe that sovereignty is a basic life principle.
+Life demands we be what we are.

-I’ve heard it said that this slow awakening around our collective behaviour is an immunity response from Earth herself.
-Understood this way, sovereignty isn’t something we gain for personal power, but a duty and responsibility to the flourishing of life.
+Understood this way, sovereignty isn’t something we pursue for personal gain, but is a duty and responsibility to the flourishing of life.

 about Sandy Ibrahim